-5. SECOND ATTEMPTS
+5. REASSESSMENT

-5.1 Second attempts at the assessment for taught modules
+5.1 Reassessment for taught modules

-- a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 40 taught credits across the course. - b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed. - c) The maximum mark that will be recorded for a module as a result of a second attempt is 40, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) The mark for the second attempt will count even where it is lower than the original mark. - 5.1.2 If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - 5.1.3 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module this only applies to an individual assignment/examination for the module that has been failed.
-A student cannot be permitted to retake a module unless permitted by the Board of Examiners because of substantiated extenuating circumstances.
+- a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 40 taught credits across the programme. - b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed. - c) The maximum mark that will be recorded for a module as a result of a second attempt is 40, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) The Board of Examiners will reinstate the module mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt. - 5.1.2 If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners.

+5.1.3 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module this only applies to an individual assignment/examination for the module that has been failed.
+A student cannot be permitted to repeat a module unless permitted by the Board of Examiners because of substantiated extenuating circumstances.